Mīmāṃsā: Anupalabdhi

-Sabda
+Shabda

-Śabda (शब्द) means relying on word, testimony of past or present reliable experts.
+Shabda (शब्द) means relying on word, testimony of past or present reliable experts.
 Hiriyanna explains Sabda-pramana as a concept which means reliable expert testimony.
 The schools of Hinduism which consider it epistemically valid suggest that a human being needs to know numerous facts, and with the limited time and energy available, he can learn only a fraction of those facts and truths directly.
 He must rely on others, his parent, family, friends, teachers, ancestors and kindred members of society to rapidly acquire and share knowledge and thereby enrich each other's lives.
 This means of gaining proper knowledge is either spoken or written, but through Sabda (words).
 The reliability of the source is important, and legitimate knowledge can only come from the Sabda of reliable sources.
 The disagreement between the schools of Hinduism has been on how to establish reliability.
-Some schools, such as Carvaka, state that this is never possible, and therefore Sabda is not a proper pramana.
+Some schools, such as Charvaka, state that this is never possible, and therefore Sabda is not a proper pramana.
 Other schools debate means to establish reliability.

+Svatah Pramanya

+The doctrine of svatah pramanya in Mīmāṁsā emphasizes accepting appearances as they are.
+It holds that since a cognition initially appears true, it should be accepted as true unless there is concrete evidence to the contrary.
+If no such evidence ever appears, the cognition is considered genuinely true.

 Relation to Vedanta school

-An interesting feature of the Mīmāṃsā school of philosophy is its unique epistemological theory of the intrinsic validity of all cognition as such.
+An interesting feature of the Mīmāṁsā school of philosophy is its unique epistemological theory of the intrinsic validity of all cognition as such.
 It is held that all knowledge is ipso facto true (Skt. svataḥ prāmāṇyavāda).
 Thus, what is to be proven is not the truth of a cognition, but its falsity.
-The Mīmāṃsākas advocate the self-validity of knowledge both in respect of its origin (utpatti) and ascertainment (jñapti).
-Not only did the Mīmāṃsākas make a very great use of this theory to establish the unchallengeable validity of the Vedas, but later Vedantists also drew freely upon this particular Mīmāṃsā contribution.
+The Mīmāṁsākas advocate the self-validity of knowledge both in respect of its origin (utpatti) and ascertainment (jñapti).
+Not only did the Mīmāṃṁākas make a very great use of this theory to establish the unchallengeable validity of the Vedas, but later Vedantists also drew freely upon this particular Mīmāṁsā contribution.